philippesalembier/SckitamVCV/README.md

 The oscillator has essentially two parameters:

 1. **N: Order of the polygon**.
 Its value ranges from 2.1 up to 20 and can be CV modulated.
 High values of N create polygons that converge towards a circle and the resulting waveforms are cosine (X) and sine (Y) waves.
 Lower N values generate signals with richer harmonic content.
+If one wants to restrict the possible set of harmonic variations, the N parameter can be quantized.
+The context menu provides several quantization step options: "None", "0.25", "0.33", "0.50" or "1.00"
 2. **T: Teeth**: This parameter creates "teeth" shapes on the corners of the polygon.
 These shapes increase the harmonic content of the signals.

+The oscillator is polyphonic.
+The actual number of channels is defined by the pitch signal.
+The FM signal is assumed to have as many channels as the pitch signal.
+The N and T CV ports *may* also be polyphonic.
+If they are monophonic, their value is applied on all channels (otherwise individual values are used for each channel).

 In order to minimize the CPU load, no visual representation of the curve is included in the module itself.
 However, as shown in the figure above, the use of an additional scope is highly recommended, at least for sound design.